 Is 2023 Tesla Model 3 Self Driving

 Tesla computers, a new dedicated chip that enables full self-driving capability, are now included in all new 2023 Tesla Model 3, X, and S vehicles, CEO Elon Musk said during the company’s Autonomous Day.
-Tesla switched from the Nvidia Drive platform to its own chips for the Model S and X about a month ago and for the 2023 Tesla Model 3 about 10 days ago, Musk said.
+Tesla switched from the Nvidia Drive platform to its chips for the Model S and X about a month ago and for the 2023 Tesla Model 3 about 10 days ago, Musk said.

 Musk added that the next generation of chips is also being worked on.
 The current chip design was completed “maybe half a year or two years ago”.
 Tesla is now in the midst of next-generation chip design.

-Musk wanted to focus the conversation on the current chip but later added that the next generation would be “three times better” than the current system and in about two years.
+Musk wanted to focus the conversation on the current chip but later added that the next generation would be “three times better” than the current system in about two years.

 A full warning about self-driving software is important.
 Tesla vehicles are not considered fully autonomous or Level 4 as SAE calls them.
 This means that under certain conditions the car can handle all aspects of driving without human intervention.